 How Long Does Nausea from Ozempic Last?

 It is unclear how long nausea will last from Ozempic.
 Research suggests that people may experience an adjustment period when nausea and other side effects occur.
 For many, these side effects subside as their body adjusts to the drug.
+However, severe nausea can affect a person’s adherence to medication and dietary habits, making it crucial to manage it effectively to ensure the treatment’s benefits.

 Reports also suggest that the higher your Ozempic dose is, the more likely it is that you’ll experience nausea.
 Starting with a lower dose and increasing your dose gradually may relieve the severity of your side effects.

-Tips to Reduce Ozempic Nausea
+6 Tips to Reduce Ozempic Nausea

 Below are practical, research-backed tips to help reduce Ozempic nausea quickly and effectively, allowing you to focus on your wellness journey without unnecessary discomfort.